adamchlus/adamchlus.github.io/_pages/research.md

 {% include gallery id="gallery2" layout = '' %}

-# LiDAR
+# Lidar
-Imagers are mostly limited to seeing the top of the canopy but foliar biochemistry also varies through the vertical profile of the canopy, driven largely by within-canopy environmental gradients. **Using imaging spectroscopy to map top-of-canopy biochemistry and LiDAR to model the within-canopy light environment I'm developing methods to map canopy biochemistry in 3 dimensions.**
+Imagers are mostly limited to seeing the top of the canopy but foliar biochemistry also varies through the vertical profile of the canopy, driven largely by within-canopy environmental gradients. **Using imaging spectroscopy to map top-of-canopy biochemistry and lidar to model the within-canopy light environment I'm developing methods to map canopy biochemistry in 3 dimensions.**

 <link rel="stylesheet" href="/assets/css/slider.css">